Risely

 Root Cause Analysis

 Root cause analysis involves identifying and addressing the underlying causes of a problem rather than just its symptoms.
-This tool helps managers to identify the root cause of a problem and to make informed decisions about how to address it.
+Picture this: Your team is consistently missing deadlines.
+But you keep on asking them to get things done.
+And so it goes.
+But here’s another way: you try to figure out why they are missing deadlines.
+Upon talking to them, you discover they are overburdened with work.
+Then, you can take appropriate actions to help them solve this challenge.
 The benefit of using root cause analysis is that it enables managers to solve problems at their source, leading to long-term solutions and reduced risk of future problems.
-This technique can be applied in problem-solving, quality management, and continuous improvement.
+Managers can apply this decision-making technique in problem-solving, quality management, and continuous improvement.

 Scenario Planning

-Scenario planning is one of the decision making techniques that involves creating and evaluating different potential future scenarios to inform decision-making.
-This tool helps managers to consider other possibilities and to make informed decisions based on their possible outcomes.
-The benefit of scenario planning is that it enables managers to be prepared for future events and to make informed decisions considering different possibilities.
-This technique can be applied in strategic planning, risk management, and scenario analysis.
+Scenario planning is one of the decision-making techniques that involves creating and evaluating different potential future scenarios to inform decision-making.
+Scenario analysis helps managers consider other possibilities and to make informed decisions based on their possible outcomes.
+The critical benefit of scenario planning is that it enables managers to be prepared for future events and to make informed decisions considering different what-if cases.

 Multicriteria Decision Analysis

-Multicriteria decision analysis is one of the decision making techniques that involves evaluating options based on multiple criteria to inform decision-making.
-This tool helps managers to consider different factors and to make informed decisions based on their relative importance.
-The benefit of using multicriteria decision analysis is that it enables managers to make informed choices by considering multiple factors and assigning priority to each option.
-This technique can be applied to resource allocation, project management, and strategic planning.
+Multicriteria decision analysis is one of the decision-making techniques that involves evaluating options based on multiple criteria to inform decision-making.
+It goes beyond the other methods due to its sheer complexity.
+This tool, also known as Multi-attribute decision analysis (MADA), helps managers to consider different factors and to make informed decisions based on their relative importance.
+The benefit of multicriteria decision analysis is that it enables managers to make informed choices by considering multiple factors and prioritizing each option.

 Are you making the right choices for your team?